 The manifesto

-Most people avoid rejection.
+Most people avoid the uncomfortable.

-You collect it.
+You get good at it.

 That instinct protects your ego.
 It also keeps your life small.